 Posted on Leave a comment

 The human brain loves stories.
 We associate them with happy childhood memories or good times with friends.
 Telling a story in your marketing can put your audience in the main character’s shoes or give them insight into your life.
 (Which gives them another opportunity to see you as a real human being.)
 Case studies are a great way to do this as you can tell them the story of someone you helped who is just like them.
 They can identify with their struggles and see you as the solution.

 Sharing a story from your life is ideal if you share common ground with your audience.
-You might have been in their shoes in terms of life experience, for example as a parent.
+You might have been in their shoes in terms of life experience, for example, as a parent.
 You could also have felt the same emotions, like overwhelm or imposter syndrome.
-It doesn’t mean sharing your life story but giving a bit of yourself will help you to build a relationship with your audience.
+It doesn’t mean sharing your life story, but giving a bit of yourself will help you to build a relationship with your audience.

 Would you like to put more of your personality into your marketing content?
 I can help with that.
-Just click here to book your no obligation chat.
+If you’d like a chat to find out how it works, you can book a call here.

+Posted on Leave a comment